cvusmo/casaverde/casaverde/Casaverde/casaverde_app/main.rs/methods/main.md

-Serves as the application entry point
+Serves as the application entry point.
+Responsible for initializing logging, parsing CLI arguments, determining the server URL, and launching the appropriate mode (TUI/touchscreen)